-Now I also want to tell you a little bit about this new Just For Me Natural Hair Nutrition products.
-They all contain coconut milk, shea butter, vitamin e and sunflower oil, what they do NOT contain, however are sulfate, formaldehyde, DEA, petrolatum or parabens, the things that we do not want in our little one’s hair.
+Now I also want to tell you a little bit about these new Just For Me Natural Hair Nutrition products.
+They all contain coconut milk, shea butter, vitamin e, and sunflower oil, what they do NOT contain, however, are sulfate, formaldehyde, DEA, petrolatum, or parabens, the things that we do not want in our little one’s hair.
 I’m a big sucker for reading ingredients, and although it was not listed on the front like the others, mineral oil is also not included.

-Step 1.
 Start off with freshly washed hair.
 I used the detangling creamy co-wash for this.
-I co-wash because shampoos generally strips the hair of the natural oils.
+I co-wash because shampoos generally strip the hair of natural oils.
 Living here in Colorado where it is very dry with little to no humidity, we need all the oils in our hair that we can get.
 The creamy co-wash detangles and leaves her hair silky soft and manageable.
-With my wide tooth comb I detangle from the end to the roots.
+With my wide tooth comb, I detangle from the end to the roots.

-Step 2: I then apply the Nourishing Leave-In Conditioner which softens her frizzy natural coils and hydrates her parched hair.
-While damp, I comb through the hair with the leave-in conditioner and part the hair in four sections separating them with rubber bands.
-For each section I then two strand twisted the hair in a few twists using the moisture rich styling smoothie.
+I then apply the Nourishing Leave-In Conditioner which softens her frizzy natural coils and hydrates her parched hair.
+While damp, I comb through the hair with the leave-in conditioner and part the hair into four sections separating them with rubber bands.
+For each section I then two-strand twisted the hair in a few twists using the moisture-rich styling smoothie.
 I like to call this our Two Strand Twist Fauxhawk, attach a bow or curlie at the top and you’re good to go.
-To protect this style, using a satin wrap and you can keep this style for at least a week.
+To protect this style, use a satin wrap and you can keep this style for at least a week.